 —Who am I to be doing this?—

 Naturally, this project did not just pour forth from my own head.
 I’m much more like a ‘database admin’, seeking to synthesise the best of existing raga scholarship, and gather fresh knowledge from today’s artists, theorists, and listeners – before usefully organising and presenting it.
-While I am a dedicated, long-term student of sitar, santoor, and tabla, I lay zero claim to being an expert performer on any of these instruments (…having focused far more on playing ragas on guitars).
+While I am a dedicated, long-term student of sitar, santoor, and tabla, I lay zero claim to being a true expert on any of these instruments yet (…having focused far more on playing ragas on guitars).
 More than anything, the foundations of this project are built on the generous, first-hand input of top-tier raga practitioners themselves.

 I draw on an odd range of raga-relevant immersions: having most recently been Darbar Festival‘s resident musicologist for two years, tasked with demystifying raga for a global audience.
 Aged 18-19 I lived in Benares, studying sitar & tabla under Pandit Shivnath Mishra, then picked up the santoor a few years later (after sport-related arm injuries left me unable to handle anything more vigorous for a while).
 I’ve since written about raga for The Wire, Jazzwise, Ragatip, & Guitar World, and in 2022 received acclaim for my ‘World of Tuning‘ project (a systematic survey of global guitar tunings: see video below).
-I currently teach music in South London schools, as well as giving performances and workshops – and my ‘raga trio’ composition for the ZeroClassikal label will be released in 2023 (in Vachaspati, Bageshri, & Jog).
+I currently teach music in South London schools, as well as giving performances and workshops – and my ‘raga trio’ composition for the ZeroClassikal label will be released in 2024 (in Bageshri & Vachaspati).
 Some raga-themed writings:

 - Darbar Festival: ’21 articles for 21st-century Indian music’